hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - becoming invalid if not updated within 15 minutes
     - attack: receiving an ARP packet w/ different sender MAC address from a valid ARP snooping entry
   - Atomic ARP engine
-    - define basic Layer 2 ARP signatures and
+    - define basic Layer 2 ARP signatures
-    - provides more advanced detection of the ARP spoof tools `dsniff` and `ettercap`
+    - provide more advanced detection of the ARP spoof tools `dsniff` and `ettercap`

 - DHCP spoofing